rorkai/21st/README.md

 npx shadcn@latest add "https://21st.dev/r/shadcn/accordion"
 ```

-You can also copy the code directly.
+The command will create all the necessary files for the component and its dependencies (excluding the `.demo.tsx` file), and extend your Tailwind theme.

+You can also copy the code directly from the website, but note that you’ll need to copy and paste all the files for the component and its dependencies, so using the `npx shadcn` command is the recommended way.

 ## Contributing to 21st